Plants from the Agave family hold some of the most impressive succulents on the planet, and luckily for us, most agaves are relatively easy to grow.

 Unfortunately, all of these methods of reproduction have disadvantages.
 For example, not all plants produce clones - some of the most beautiful such as A. Victoria-reginae and A. ocahui rarely ever do, and even for those that will, the offsets may be poorly shaped or attached too tightly to allow separation from the parent without injury.
 Furthermore, the offset may contain diseases passed on from the parent.
 Reproduction by means of bulbils gives you many plants in a hurry, but this tends to be a rare event and characteristic of just certain species.

-The compost mix for agave seedlings is very simple, mix equal parts of sifted steralised top soil and crushed granite/horticultural grit.
-Using a seed tray or individual pots, fill with the compost mix then sow the seeds giving each seed a couple of incehs spacing.
+The compost mix for agave seedlings is very simple, mix equal parts of sifted sterilised top soil and crushed granite/horticultural grit.
+Using a seed tray or individual pots, fill with the compost mix then sow the seeds giving each seed a couple of inches spacing.
 Lightly cover the seeds with some more of the compost then, give them another light covering grit.

 Water the tray or pots by setting them in a pan of water until the wet surface indicates that the soil has become thoroughly saturated.
 After the tray/pot is removed, allow it to drain for several minutes, then cover the pot with transparent cover such as a sheet of glass, propagator lid or even plastic wrap!